-We now discuss the results referring to the OWR-H metric that has been shown to be the most appropriate one to evaluate an open-set approach \cite{bucci2020effectiveness,fontanel2020boosting}.
-For what concerns the ROD $\rightarrow$ ARID and synROD $\rightarrow$ ROD domain shifts we can generally see an improvement after adding each one of the DG approaches.
-There are only few exceptions like SS-IL+SC whose combination may be incompatible: they both exploit the value of the gradient to formulate their solutions but from two different points of view, that might disagree.
-Anyway, the mean improvement gained with the addition of the DG strategies confirms the lack of generalization ability of the existing OWR/CIL approaches that need auxiliary loss functions in order to properly work on a target domain different from the training one.
-From the results in the table, we also observe that, in many cases, among the considered DG strategies the most effective one is the data augmentation-based approach RSDA.
-This confirms the great advantage that a strong data augmentation can give in knowledge generalization \cite{volpi2019addressing, borlino2021rethinking}.
+We now discuss the results referring to the OWR-H metric that was shown to be the most appropriate one to evaluate an open-set approach \cite{bucci2020effectiveness,fontanel2020boosting}.
+For what concerns the ROD $\rightarrow$ ARID and synROD $\rightarrow$ ROD domain shifts, as well as the CORe50 dataset, we can generally see an improvement after adding each one of the DG approaches.
+There are only a few exceptions like SS-IL+SC whose combination may be incompatible: they both exploit the value of the gradient to formulate their solutions, but from two different points of view that might disagree.
+Anyway, the mean improvement gained with the addition of the DG strategies confirms the generalization failure of the existing OWR/CIL approaches that need auxiliary loss functions in order to properly work on a target domain different from the training one.
+We also observe that among the considered DG strategies the one that most often produces the highest results is the data augmentation-based approach RSDA.
+This confirms the great advantage that a strong data augmentation can provide in knowledge generalization \cite{volpi2019addressing, borlino2021rethinking}.
 However in some edge cases, it may be not enough: in the synROD $\rightarrow$ ARID shift, and in COSDA-HR dataset, all the considered DG strategies, including RSDA, do not seem to provide a significant and consistent improvement.
 In these cases, the domain shift is quite severe since it includes a (realistic) target domain whose images have been recorded in a cluttered environment, which is very different from the neat (and possibly synthetic) training set.
 Indeed the considered DG strategies are not suited to reduce such a large domain gap.
-As Table \ref{tab:sota} clearly shows, \OUR obtains the best results over all the experiments proving its effectiveness.
+As Table \ref{tab:sota} clearly shows, \OUR obtains the best results over all the experiments, proving its effectiveness.